COVID-19 SERUM ANTIBODY TESTING

 Do you have antibodies for the COVID-19 (SARS-COV-2) virus?

 tests for previous exposure - not for present symptoms.
 Do not come in if you are showing present symptoms!

 - Specimens are collected from a simple blood draw, not nasal swabs or finger pokes.

-- TestSource Lab is proud to offer serum blood tests conducted by the Boston Heart Diagnostics, a highly complex reference lab.
+- TestSource Lab is proud to offer serum blood tests that are provided by Boston Heart Diagnostics, a highly complex reference lab.

-- Results are assigned numerically Quantitative results, not just simple "pass or fail" results.
+- Positive results are assigned numerically Quantitative results, not just simple "pass or fail" results.

 - Results are typically ready within 2 - 4 business days.

 - You must be symptom-free for 10 - 14 days in order for TestSource Lab to draw your blood.

 What is the COVID-19 IgG and IgM Detection Blood Antibody test?

 The test is designed to detect antibodies (also known as immunoglobulins) against the virus that causes COVID-19.
 Antibodies are proteins produced by the immune system in response to an infection and are specific to that particular infection.
 Your serum specimen obtained from the blood draw will be tested for both immunoglobulin G (IgG) and immunoglobulin M (IgM).